redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ### FOR OPENSHIFT COMMUNITY OPERATORS

-For Openshift community operators make sure you understand and performed the required additional checks before publish your PR in the repository [redhat-openshift-ecosystem/community-operators-prod](https://github.com/redhat-openshift-ecosystem/community-operators-prod) to distribute your Operator in Openshift and OKD catalogs.
+For Openshift community operators make sure you understand and performed the required additional checks before publishing your PR in the repository [redhat-openshift-ecosystem/community-operators-prod](https://github.com/redhat-openshift-ecosystem/community-operators-prod) to distribute your Operator in Openshift and OKD catalogs.
 See [OKD/OpenShift Catalogs criteria and options](./packaging-required-criteria-ocp.md).